pic

 Broadcasting Pipes

-To demonstrate this use, suppose we want to transform each element of x with the logarithm of its absolute values, and then sum the results.
+To demonstrate this behavior, suppose we seek to transform each element of x with the logarithm of its absolute values, and then sum the results.

 So far, our examples of pipes have followed a simple pattern, with each step consisting of a single-argument function.
 However, this form precludes the application of pipes to multiple-argument functions or even operations.
 For example, it prevents the inclusion of expressions like foo(x,y) or 2 * x.